noah978/AltStore-Docs/sources.md

 This will allow you to set certain apps to only be available to your Patrons.
 Other similar capabilities to this will available to specify in the `userInfo` section in future.

+⚠ Warning: This is currently implemented in AltStore so that if a patreonAccessToken is provided, any apps with the ``"beta": true`` property will be hidden from users and no longer update/refresh unless the linked Patreon account in AltStore settings is subscribed to the account the token is associated with.

 ### Multi-device screenshot support

 ```json